epwalsh/allennlp-manager/README.md

 The continuous integration for **allennlp-manager** is a lot like that of **AllenNLP**.
 Unit tests are run with [pytest](https://docs.pytest.org/en/latest/), code is type-checked with [mypy](http://mypy-lang.org/), linted with [flake8](http://flake8.pycqa.org/en/latest/), and formatted with [black](https://pypi.org/project/black/).
 You can run all of the CI-steps locally with `make test`.

 If this is your first time contributing to a project on GitHub, please see [this Gist](https://gist.github.com/epwalsh/9e1b77d46ec232d55e6e344bb649fb19) for an example workflow.

-## Updates

-**11/19**

-Numerous bug fixes and improvements.
-Added configurable pre/post/error callback hooks.

-**11/18**

-Added support for static/class method callbacks.
-Improved index page with notifications and implemented the "Re-build database" button.

-**11/15**

-Big updates.
-Implemented home page of dashboard with searchable table of all experiments.
-Uses server-side paging, caching, filtering, sorting, etc, so should scale well.

-**11/12**

-Adding customizable typed parameter parsing to `Page` class.

-**11/8**

-Made dashboard extendable, improved statefulness of `Page` class.
-Added caching to webserver.

-**11/7**

-Big improvements to the CLI and dashboard.
-Added [system info page](https://user-images.githubusercontent.com/8812459/68428301-c01f8200-0160-11ea-871a-7d9a83b21637.png) to dashboard.

-**11/6**

-Added sqlite database and implemented login / authentication system.

-**11/5**

-Dashboard skeleton implemented with `Page` abstraction.

-**11/4**

-CLI implemented (using click).
-Project can be created with `mallennlp new [PROJECT NAME]` and dashboard can be served with `mallennlp serve` from within the project directory (dashboard just returns 'Hello from AllenNLP manager' at the moment).